Maternal Center of Excellence

 Project Introduction

-Build Health International has been supporting strategic growth at Koidu Government Hospital in Sierra Leone since the 2014-16 Ebola epidemic, completing a hospital master plan and providing critical consulting services to respond to growing demand for services.
-Most recently, BHI designed the hospital’s new Maternal Center of Excellence, which will bring additional outpatient, inpatient, and surgery services to expectant mothers in the Kono region.
-This iconic 143-bed facility will be the premier training center for maternal healthcare providers across Sierra Leone.
-BHI will continue to provide consulting services throughout the duration of the project, including analysis and procurement of equipment and construction administration.
+Build Health International has supported strategic growth at Koidu Government Hospital in Sierra Leone since the 2014–16 Ebola epidemic, completing a hospital master plan and providing critical consulting services to meet rising demand.
+Most recently, BHI designed the new 120-bed Maternal Center of Excellence, expanding outpatient, inpatient, and surgical care for expectant mothers in the Kono region.
+The facility also serves as the premier training center for maternal healthcare providers across Sierra Leone.

 Build Health International